BRIGHTON'S UNDERGROUND TECHNO AND ELECTRONICA RECORD LABEL

 Slow down with Ross and explore some reflection with deep purpose, what are those feelings within?
 Where do they come from?
 What do they mean?
 With Ross all that is within is trying to be expressed and captured in his music, it’s a bit like a “magic spell”, the unheard becoming the heard, the silence becoming the music.

-DJ support from Marco Carola, Maceo Plex, Richie Hawtin, Kryder, Anthony Pappa, Evosonic, Erick Morillo and Pico Osuna.
+DJ support from Marco Carola, Maceo Plex, Richie Hawtin, Kryder, Anthony Pappa, Evosonic, Erick Morillo and Pico Osuna to name just a few.

 NELMAN - INDUSTRY